milaninayak123/devtinder/notes.md

 ✅ Handling multiple requests efficiently by processing them before they reach the route handler.
 ✅ Authentication & Authorization by verifying users before allowing access to specific routes (e.g., /admin).
-✅ Modifying requests (e.g., logging, data validation) before sending a response.
+✅ Modifying requests (e.g., logging, d  ata validation) before sending a response.
 🔹 Example: A middleware can check if a user is an admin before allowing access to /admin, blocking unauthorized users. 🚀

 auth.js : to check authentication of /user /admin